kubernetes/community/communication/contributor-comms/role-handbooks/council.md

   - Contributors
 - Working with the liaison team members to manage communications and workflows between the groups
 - Create new liaison positions as needed to coordinate key initiatives across the Kubernetes community
-- Audit the experience of engaging with the Upstream Marketing team and propose opportunities for improvement
+- Audit the experience of engaging with the Contributor Comms team and propose opportunities for improvement

 ### Minimum Skills and Requirements